JoliviaN4/Designing-Active-Directory-Infrastructure-in-Azure/README.md

 </p>

 <h1>Designing Active Directory Infrastructure in Azure</h1>
-This section of the lab involved building the foundational cloud infrastructure required for an Active Directory environment in Microsoft Azure.
+This section of the lab involves building the foundational cloud infrastructure required for an Active Directory environment in Microsoft Azure.
 The process included creating a resource group, deploying a virtual network, provisioning virtual machines for the domain controller and client, and validating network connectivity to ensure the environment was ready for domain services deployment.<br />

 <h2>Environments and Technologies Used</h2>